-When people use the term "ministroke," what they're really often referring to is a transient ischemic attack (TIA) — a temporary interruption of blood flow to part of the brain, spinal cord or retina.
+When people use the term "ministroke," what they're really often referring to is a transient ischemic attack (TIA).

-If you suspect that you've had a TIA, seek immediate medical attention.
-You may need various diagnostic tests, such as a magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan, to help determine what caused the TIA.
+Your doctor may order various diagnostic tests, such as a magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan, to help determine what caused the TIA.
 You may also need tests such as heart rhythm monitoring, magnetic resonance angiography (MRA) or CT angiography (CTA) to look for possible heart- or blood vessel-related causes.

 Depending on the underlying cause, you may need medication to prevent blood clots or a procedure to remove fatty deposits (plaques) from the arteries that supply blood to your brain (carotid endarterectomy).

-- NINDS transient ischemic attack information page.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/tia/tia.htm.
-Accessed March 13, 2013.
+- Transient ischemic attack information page.
+National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/Disorders/All-Disorders/Transient-Ischemic-Attack-Information-Page.
+Accessed March 18, 2019.